rabbit-tale-co/rabbit-tale-co/README.md

 ## Overview

 Hey there!
-Welcome to Rabbit Tale Studios 🐇.
+Welcome to Rabbit Tale Studio 🐇.
 We're a small group of friends who love creating things.
 Our main focus is on games, but in the future, we might expand our portfolio to include web applications.

 ---